Anubhab-Rakshit/pastforward/README.md

 # PastForward

-PastForward is an Instagram-like application with a unique twist - it allows users to interact with historical posts, browse, like, and comment on them.
+PastForward is an application with a unique twist - it allows users to interact with historical posts, browse, like, and comment on them.
 The platform combines modern social media features with historical content exploration.

 ## Screenshots